heubachmedia/hmReports-Release/Documentation/Areas/hmRep_InstallCallback.md

 This parameter returns the area id.

 #### $2
 In this parameter you got the event id.
-For documentation of all events, see [Events].
+For documentation of all events, see [Events](../Appendix/Events.md).

 #### $3
 This parameter returns always the UUID of the report.